daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Maximize Cypher:** Choose one subtle cypher you bear.
 Its level becomes the maximum level possible for that cypher.
 For example, a meditation aid has a level range of 1d6 + 2, so maximizing that cypher changes its level to 8.
 You can have only one maximized subtle cypher at a time.
 You can't use this ability again until after you've taken a ten-hour recovery action.
 Enabler.

 **Mechanical Telepathy (3 Intellect points):** By touching a thinking machine, you gain access to its surface "thoughts."
 Action.

+**Medium Teleportation (5+ Intellect points):** You instantly teleport yourself to any location within a long distance that you can see.
+In addition to the normal options for using Effort, you can choose to use Effort to increase your range, teleport to a location you can’t see, or bring other people with you.
+Each additional long distance costs one level of Effort.
+Teleporting to

+a destination you can’t see costs one level of Effort.
+Each additional one or two targets brought with you costs one level of Effort (you must touch any additional targets).
+These levels of Effort are counted separately, so teleporting an additional long distance away to a location you can’t see with two passengers costs a total of three levels of Effort.
+Action.

+If you already have Short Teleportation when you select Medium Teleportation or Teleportation, you may replace Short Teleportation with another tier 4 type ability.

 **Memory Becomes Action (4+ Intellect points):** You can duplicate a one-action character ability, performing it as if it were natural for you.
 You must have seen the ability used within the past week, it must be third tier or lower, and it must be an ability with a point cost.
 In addition to the point cost of Memory Becomes Action, you must pay the Might, Speed, or Intellect cost of the ability you are copying.
 For example, if you want to copy a friend's Lunge attack (which normally costs 2 Might points), you'd pay 4 Intellect points to activate Memory Becomes Action and 2 Might points to use Lunge.
 In addition to the normal options for using Effort, you can choose to use Effort to copy an ability you saw longer than one week ago; each level of Effort used in this way extends the time period by one week.
 Enabler.